 # This would take about 5-6 seconds for 5 users

-That’s nearly 5x faster with async!
-But remember, with great power comes great responsibility.
-Without that semaphore limiting concurrent requests, you might accidentally overwhelm GitHub’s servers.
+Nearly 5x faster with async.
+But without that semaphore limiting concurrent requests, you might accidentally overwhelm GitHub’s servers.

 def extract_user_info_safely(soup, username):